davewalker5/NatureRecorderDb/README.md

 ## About NatureRecorderDb

-NatureRecorderDb implements the entities, business logic and a command-line application for recording wildife sighting.
+NatureRecorderDb implements the entities, business logic and a command-line application for recording wildife sightings.
 The application maintains details of:

 - Locations, with the following details:
   - Unique name